odea-project/qAlgorithms/report/discussion_tests.md

 noticeable increse starting with measurement 10 and 12, 13 and 14 having
 a much greater feature count.

-# Error traceability
-// remove and add point to introduction
-An important part of communicating an error to the operator is to establish complete traceability from the questionable result to the raw data.
-This allows users to control the output with a different tool and, ideally, compare the original data which both used to generate their final result. qAlgorithms provides the user with the option to view only those parts of the input data that was used to construct peaks. [@todo]
-This option also enables the processing of uncertain, but highly relevant masses by means of especially computationally expensive methods without demanding very powerful processors, a lot of energy or a lot of time.

 # Further Research
 While the criteria found through exploratory data analysis are seemingly able to make broad statements about process quality, they need to be related to